csipiemonte/smartlab/reference-realtime/arduino-secure/README.md

 The Arduino subscribes itself to this topic on the MQTT broker:

 ```
-config/<tenant>/<sensor_name>
+config/<tenant>/<sensor_id>
 ```

 When a new configuration is published on this topic, arduino node received the new one and process it.
-To save memory and make simple the process of this message on Arduino board, on this family the new configuration is sent ad CSV (Comma Separated Values).
+To save memory and make simple the process of this message on Arduino board, on this family the new configuration is sent ad CSV (Comma-Separated Values).
 For example the configuration has this parameter:
 - Polling time
 - Analog pin